andreasmhallberg/readingnotes/README.md

 ### Contents

-The actual notes referencing the content of the article or book are organized as lists.
-At the end of each listed note there is a page reference.
+The actual notes referencing the content of the article or book are organized as nested lists.

+Page reference are given at the end of lines.
+No page reference at the end of a line means that it is on the same page as previous.

 When the original wording is important (and also when I have been lazy) it is quoted rather then summarized.
 Longish quotes are in block quotes (marked in markdown with initial `>`) nested (with indentation) under a list item with a very brief summary of the quote.
 This summary of the quote is intended to make the content quickly skimmable.

 Material in square brackets are my comments.

-When lists and tables are quoted they are converted to markdown.
+Lists and tables are quoted in markdown format.

 ### Keywords

 At the end of each file one or more keywords are listed.
 Each keyword begins with `@` and is on a new line.
 See `keywords.md` for a list of keywords.

-Hypen are used in place of spaces.
+Hyphens are used in place of spaces in keywords.

 Colon is used for sub-keywords.
 Primarily this is used for varieties of Arabic, e.g. `@Arabic:Egyptian`.

 Keywords are added by me and are not those of the original author.